The Jesus I Know

 But it’s Gifford’s love for people from all walks of life that has become her personal passion.
 Appreciating the diversity as God’s handiwork, she values each person as made in the image of God.
 In her book The Jesus I Know, Gifford focuses on authentic, living testimonies of God’s love and His constant pursuit of people who are different yet the same.

 “God just works in mysterious ways … Some of the things that the world says are unlovely.
 God says, ‘Oh really?
 Guess what.
-I’m going to put them in the line of the Messiah.
-I’m going to put Rahab there.
+I’m going to put them in the line of the Messiah; I’m going to put Rahab there.
 I’m going to put Tamar there.’

 “I do not separate the secular and the spiritual in my life at all.
-I never have.
+Never have.
 I don’t think to myself, ‘Oh, I’m going into the pit of hell right now.’
 I go, ‘No, the pit of hell is the world we live in.’
 The pit of hell is in many churches that pretend that they love God.
 Jesus said the Kingdom of Heaven is right here around you.
 Look around.

 “Jesus made us look at everything differently, but because we don’t know the Scripture, we don’t know the original Greek and Hebrew, we don’t understand what the Word of God actually says, we get off course.
 We start saying things that aren’t true and preaching things that are damaging and hurtful.
 And the next thing you know, we have a world that hates one another because we can’t agree on anything.
 Why?
 Because we’re basing our whole theology on lies.”